shenweiss/ez-detect/README.md

 Date: 8/2022

-Purpose of software: To reduce/differentiate artifact and then detect0, categorize, and quantify HFOs and epileptiform spikes in intracranial EEG recordings, and annotate these detections in the commercial EEG viewer Brain Quick™ produced by Micromed™ and save the detailed HFO and spike data as a Matlab Mathworks file.
+Purpose of software: To reduce/differentiate artifact and then detect, categorize, and quantify HFOs and epileptiform spikes in intracranial EEG recordings, and annotate these detections in the commercial EEG viewer Brain Quick™ produced by Micromed™ and save the detailed HFO and spike data as a Matlab Mathworks file.

 Support: This work was fully supported by NIH/NINDS K23 NS094633 (SAW), and a Junior Investigator Award from the American Epilepsy Society (SAW).